OpenCV + Python 2.6 (on OS X)

 lambda cell: cell != 0))

-first_zero_row‘s a one-liner!
+first_zero_row‘s practically a one-liner!
 An inscrutable, nested-lambda’d one-liner, but these are the sacrifices we make for conceptual purity.

 Of course, if I were actually solving this problem for non-academic reasons, I’d just say: